Choose your location to get a site experience tailored for you.

 You have the right to complain about us to the National Institute for Access to Information and Protection of Personal Data ('INAI').
 If you think we have mishandled your Personal Data.

-A data subject has the right to be notified by the data controller of the rectification of data (Section 3.1(13) of the NDPR).
+A data subject has the right to be notified by the data controller of the rectification of data (Sections 34(1)(a)(v) and 34(1)(c) of the NDPA; Section 3.1(13) of the NDPR).

-At the moment there is no specific regulator for data protection in Nigeria.
-Thus, the regulatory body for each sector has been responsible for protecting data.
-For instance, the Central Bank of Nigeria ('CBN') oversees matters relating to protecting financial data and the Nigerian Communications Commission ('NCC') regulates data collected or processed by internet service providers and telecommunications companies.
+A data subject has the right to complain to the relevant authority under the NDPA.
+The NDPC is the main supervisory and regulatory authority for data protection in Nigeria.
+The NDPC oversees the implementation of the NDPA and matters relating to data protection in Nigeria (Section 4 of the NDPA) which includes receiving complaints.
+In addition, there are sectoral regulations, for instance, the Central Bank of Nigeria ('CBN') oversees matters relating to protecting financial data and the Nigerian Communications Commission ('NCC') regulates data collected or processed by internet service providers and telecommunications companies.

 If you live in South Korea, we comply with the Personal Information Protection Act 2011 (as amended in 2020) ('the PIPA').